-(Formerly ENGL 51) This is the second course in a two-semester sequence designed for students with specific learning disabilities and open to those who need to improve their study skills in basic skills in reading, spelling, writing sentences, paragraphs, and short essays.
-This course focuses on the application of strategies learned in Learning Skills 50 (LRNSK 50).
-The lab hour involves individualized instruction as determined by the instructor and student.
+(Formerly ENGL-051) This is the second course in a two-semester sequence designed for students with learning disabilities and those who need to improve their basic skills in reading, spelling, writing paragraphs, and essays.
+This course focuses on the application of strategies to improve learning.
 May not be repeated.
 SC